Sale 10 % Off. Enter code NEW10 at checkout. (Add item to cart, click on black cart icon, then "VIEW CART", then "Use Coupon Code").

 using less expensive non precious materials so that pieces could be larger and bolder, in line

-Art Deco style and flapper girl fashions that were emerging.
+with the Art Deco style and flapper girl fashions that were emerging.
 Because these

 necklaces,earrings,and brooches were made of inexpensive materials and not designed